carterww/graphcoloring/README.md

 - Many classes contain misc. methods that are not mentioned because they do not directly solve the problem.
 An example of this would be the print_solution() method.
 ### Graph
 A class declared in "graph.h" and defined in "graph.cpp."
 Represents a graph as a list, adj, of lists.
 If any vertex, v, shares an edge with another vertex, q, then adj[v] contains q.
 If undirected, adj[q] contains v.
 The edges are not ordered in any way because we only iterate over the vertices.
 Order does not matter in that case.
 Note: We also use std::vector as adj and the lists inside adj.
-### Naive Backtracking
+### Naive Backtracking Solution
 This solution is made implemented in the "GraphColor" class.
 It is declared in "graph_color.h" and defined in "graph_color.cpp."
+This solution was our first iteration over the solution.
+The next two solutions simply improve on this.
 In this section, we will go over the data members, data structures, and algorithms used.
 #### Data Members
 - *int k*: Number of colors to color the graph with.
 - *Graph graph*: Class representing the graph.
 Implemented as an adjacency list.